What makes CIR different?

 I am interested in a PhD at some point in the future.
 Will my CIR coursework transfer to a PhD program elsewhere?

 That depends on the university and department in question.
 Students should contact individual departments with this question.
 In the past, some CIR students who applied to PhD programs at the University of Chicago and elsewhere have had most of their CIR coursework transfer over to the PhD program.

 If for whatever reason it is impossible for me to matriculate in CIR next fall, may I defer my admission?

 CIR does not defer admission to the program.
 Students may "reactivate" their application the following year.
 There is a high likelihood of being admitted again.
-The procedure is as follows: students should decline their offer of admissions for next autumn, while indicating by email to the Dean of Students Office their intention to "reactivate" (the trigger-word) their application for the following year.
-This will keep the student file available and current, allowing students to supplement it for the next admissions cycle with a new candidate statement and any other new supporting materials they care to supply.
+The procedure is as follows: students should decline their offer of admissions for next autumn, while indicating by letter to the Dean of Students Office their intention to "reactivate" (the trigger-word) their application for the following year.
+This will keep the student file available and current, allowing students to supplement it for the next admissions cycle with a new statement of purpose and any other new supporting materials they care to supply.